Reaganomics: Real wages

 The average real hourly wage for production and nonsupervisory workers continued the decline that had begun in 1973, albeit at a slower rate, and remained below the pre-Reagan level in every Reagan year.
-While inflation remained elevated during his presidency and likely contributed to the decline in wages over this period, Reagan's critics often argue that his neoliberal policies were responsible for this and also led to a stagnation of wages in the next few decades.
+While inflation remained elevated during his presidency and likely contributed to the decline in wages over this period, Reagan's critics often argue that his neoliberal policies were responsible for this and also led to a stagnation of wages.

 Income and wealth

+Real median family income grew by $4,492 during the Reagan period, compared to a $1,270 increase during the preceding eight years.
+After declining from 1973 through 1980, real mean personal income rose $4,708 by 1988, and real median personal income rose every year from 1981 to 1989, increasing overall by 19.9%.

 In nominal terms, median household income grew at a compound annual growth rate (CAGR) of 5.5% during the Reagan presidency, compared to 8.5% during the preceding five years (pre-1975 data are unavailable).
-Real median family income grew by $4,492 during the Reagan period, compared to a $1,270 increase during the preceding eight years.
-After declining from 1973 through 1980, real mean personal income rose $4,708 by 1988.
 Nominal household net worth increased by a CAGR of 8.4%, compared to 9.3% during the preceding eight years.

 Poverty level

 The percentage of the total population below the poverty level increased from 13.0% in 1980 to 15.2% in 1983, then declined back to 13.0% in 1988.
 During Reagan's first term, critics noted homelessness as a visible problem in U.S. urban centers.
+According to Don Mitchell, the increased cuts to spending on housing and social services under Reagan was a contributing factor to the homeless population nearly doubling in just three years, from 1984 to 1987.
 In the closing weeks of his presidency, Reagan told David Brinkley that the homeless "make it their own choice for staying out there," noting his belief that there "are shelters in virtually every city, and shelters here, and those people still prefer out there on the grates or the lawn to going into one of those shelters".
 He also stated that "a large proportion" of them are "mentally impaired", which he believed to be a result of lawsuits by the ACLU (and similar organizations) against mental institutions.